syl20bnr/spacemacs-elpa-mirror/melpa/symbol-overlay-readme.txt

 Advantages

-When highlighting symbols in a buffer of regular size and language, `overlay-put' behaves as fast as the traditional Highlighting method `font-lock'.
+When highlighting symbols in a buffer of regular size and language, `overlay-put' behaves as fast as the traditional highlighting method `font-lock'.
 However, for a buffer of major-mode with complicated keywords syntax, like haskell-mode, `font-lock' is quite slow even the buffer is less than 100 lines.
 Besides, when counting the number of highlighted